ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JSONQuery/readme.md

 a) Linting the code for PEP 8 standardization.
 b) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

+## Future work

+- [ ] Lint the code and clean up.
+- [ ] Rework example cases in GitHub repo to be up-to-date with current revisions.
+- [ ] Provide better demo usage cases.
+- [ ] Tie this to the list_of_xs_sorter.
+- [ ] Evaluate the output format.
+- [ ] Change regex value matchers to include also functional value matchers?

 ## Getting Started